 Implication is: Where the Shabad-Vichaar or Bhagti and implementation is shaky, thoughts are likely to be shaky as well (vague), and the resulting actions will be week and purposeless, indecisive and timid, etc.

-The Sri Guru Granth Sahib (SGGS) unfolds this to all its students (i.e., Sikhs, learners).
+The Gurmat Wisdom of the SGGS unfolds this to all its learners (i.e., Sikhs).
 Penetrating Shabad-Vichaar takes us into the depth of the Wisdom of the SGGS, and understanding (Soojh Boojh-ਸੂਝ ਬੂਝ) of the divine Way of life (Aatmic Jeevan).
 The divine life or the Gurmukh Lifestyle mapped by the Gurbani transforms the thought-pattern in the learner (i.e., Sikh), and he discovers for himself a new purpose and a clearer Vision of the Goal of life (i.e., Mool-abidance).

 To the contrary, if the convictions are false and ignoble — demon-like (non-Gurmukh) — then good deeds rattle out.

 Wicked mind => wicked thinking (i.e., Soch) => wicked Karma.

 Enlightened mind => pious thinking (i.e., Soch) => pious Karma.

 Bhagat Kabeer Jee reminds us that ‘Whatever is done, is done by the mind’ (‘ਜੋ ਕਿਛੁ ਕੀਆ ਸੋ ਮਨ ਕੀਆ’).
 Those who don’t control their mind are called Manmukh, Saakat, Mayadhaaree, unwise, foolish, etc, in the Gurbani.
 They all act according to the nature of the mind which is bound to dense psychological conditioning or limitation.